-- a) which are guaranteed by the government or a public agency or instrumentality of the country of operations; or - b) for public utilities3 majority owned or controlled4 by national or local governments, or government agencies of the country of operations; or c) for national or local governments of the country of operations or agencies and enterprises majority beneficially owned by any of them, other than such enterprises that in the Bank's judgement are operating autonomously in a competitive market environment and are subject to bankruptcy or insolvency law.

-3.3 These rules shall apply to goods, works and services contracts (except consultant services, for which the procedures are described in Section 5) financed in whole or in part by the Bank in public sector operations.
-Contracts shall be procured following open tendering5 if their value is estimated to equal or exceed ECU 200,000 for goods and services and ECU 5 million for works.
+- Bank, and which in the Bank's judgement are operating autonomously and are subject to bankruptcy or insolvency law; or - c) for national or local governments of a country of operations or agencies and enterprises majority beneficially owned by any of them, other than such enterprises that in the Bank's judgement are operating autonomously in a competitive market environment and are subject to bank-ruptcy or insolvency law. - 3.3 These rules shall apply to goods, works and services contracts (except consultant services, for which the procedures are described in Section 5) financed in whole or in part by the Bank in public sector operations.
+Contracts shall be procured following open tendering if their value is estimated to equal or exceed ECU 200,000 for goods and services and ECU 5 million for works.
 If the Bank determines that the above thresholds may have the effect of limiting competition or are not likely to ensure the most economic and efficient outcome, more appropriate thresholds would be required for such specific circumstances and would be specified in the Bank's operation report and the legal documentation.
 No procurement requirement shall be divided with the intent of reducing the value of the resulting contract(s) below these thresholds with the purpose of circumventing these rules.
-For goods, works and services contracts below these threshold values, clients are encouraged to follow open tendering but may use other procedures6 that are consistent with principles concerning competition, transparency, economy and efficiency and which are acceptable to the Bank.
+For goods, works and services contracts below these threshold values, clients are encouraged to follow open tendering but may use other procedures 6 that are consistent with